-How Long Do I Have to Contest a Will in Texas?
+How Long Do I Have To Contest a Will in Texas?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 4, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 26, 2025 Featuring practical insights from contributing attorney Bridget O'Toole

 Challenging a Will in Texas: Know the Statute of Limitations